Algomorph/cvcalib/README.md

 * `pip install pyyaml`
 * `pip install scipy`

-**Note**: on many Linux distributions, i.e. Ubuntu-based, pip for python3 is envoked with the `pip3` command instead of `pip`.
+**Note**: on many Linux distributions, i.e. Ubuntu-based, pip for python3 is evoked with the `pip3` command instead of `pip`.
 It is also recommended to install `libyaml` prior to installing `pyyaml` if it is easy to do so; on Debian-based you can try `sudo apt-get install libyaml-dev`.
 For `scipy` installation, a fortran compiler is required (`sudo apt-get install gfortran` for Debian-based).

-**Note for Windows Users**: Windows users are recommended to get the required python binaries and their dependencies, including Numpy, at Christoph Gohlke's page [Unofficial Python Extensions for Winodws](http://www.lfd.uci.edu/~gohlke/pythonlibs/).
+**Note for Windows Users**: Windows users are recommended to get the required python binaries and their dependencies, including Numpy, at Christoph Gohlke's page [Unofficial Python Extensions for Windows](http://www.lfd.uci.edu/~gohlke/pythonlibs/).
 These can be installed via the `pip wheel <package_file_path>` command from a command prompt with administrative privileges.

 ###Usage

 *calibrate_video_opencv.py*:
-See output of `python calib_video_opencv.py --help` (again, python 3 is usually envoked via `python3` on Linux).
+See output of `python calib_video_opencv.py --help` (again, python 3 is usually evoked via `python3` on Linux).
 In most Linux/Unix shells, you can also run `./calib_video_opencv.py --help` provided you grant the file necessary permissions.

 *calibrate_video_opencv.py*:
 See output of `python sync_based_on_audio.py --help`, all notes above for the calibration script also apply.